jlangch/venice/doc/readme/recursion.md

 ## Recursion and Memoization

-For some recursive algorithms *memoization* can speed up computation dramatically:
+For some recursive algorithms *memoization* can speed up computation impressively:

 ```clojure
 (do